Inner West Pride Centre

 Newtown Town Hall

 Newtown Town Hall is a two story, heritage building located in Pride Square (formerly Newtown Square) in the heart of Newtown.
-The building is currently undergoing significant, complex remedial work and will be closed while it is transformed into the Pride Centre.
-Newtown Neighbourhood Centre is now located at its new purpose built premises at 11-13 Darley Street, Newtown.
-More information here
+The building underwent significant, complex remedial work to transform it into the Pride Centre.
+Newtown Neighbourhood Centre is now located at its new purpose-built premises at 11-13 Darley Street, Newtown.
+More information here.

-Should you have any questions, please contact Scott Mullen, who is leading this work, on scott.mullen@innerwest.nsw.gov.au or 9392 5741.
+Should you have any questions about this remedial work, please contact Scott Mullen on scott.mullen@innerwest.nsw.gov.au or 9392 5741.

 Rate this page

-• Rate as The content was useful73.33% The content was useful votes
+• Rate as The content was useful61.90% The content was useful votes

-• Rate as The content was not useful26.67% The content was not useful votes
+• Rate as The content was not useful38.10% The content was not useful votes

 Thanks for your feedback.
 We will use this data to improve the content of this page.